• 7 min read

 How do you use FMLA for alcohol detox?
 According to the labor law, “FMLA leave may only be taken for treatment for substance abuse by a healthcare provider or by a provider of health care services on referral by a health care provider.”
 On the other hand, absence because of the employee’s use of the substance, rather than for treatment, does not qualify for FMLA leave.
 This simply means you cannot stop showing up to work because you’re grappling with an alcohol use disorder.
 In order for FMLA coverage to be applied you must be actively engaged in a treatment program.

-At Princeton Detox & Recovery Center we have extensive experience helping people of varying professional backgrounds work out the details of FMLA job-security, ensuring they have a career to return to once they have been physically stabilized.
+At Pine Tree Recovery Center we have extensive experience helping people of varying professional backgrounds work out the details of FMLA job-security, ensuring they have a career to return to once they have been physically stabilized.
 We understand how important discretion is, especially when it comes to the professional lives of our clients.
 However, we also believe in direct and honest communication.
 In many cases, when an employer is made aware of an employee’s intention to get clean and sober, they allow the employee the flexibility they need to receive treatment.

 You are an employee, sure — but above all else you are a human being, and your health and happiness take priority.